novonordisk-research/MomentumPyClient/README.md

 ##

-## Example
+## Streamlit example

-Here is a simple example of how to use this package:
+Here is a simple example of how to use this package with Streamlit:

 ```python
 import streamlit as st